blackbaud/uat-kit/content/walkthroughs/specflow/index.md

 </code>
 </pre>

-Each iteration through the loop gives us a new row from the Table.
-We need to use the TableRow object to find a field with an XPath selector and set the field's value.
-How we construct the XPath, what variables we pass to the XPath constructor, and what type of field setter we use are all determined by the specific field represented as the TableRow object.
+Each iteration through the loop gives us a new row from the <code>Table</code>.
+We need to use the <code>TableRow</code> object to find a field with an XPath selector and set the field's value.
+The specific field represented as the <code>TableRow</code> object determines how we construct the XPath, what variables we pass to the XPath constructor, and what type of field setter we use.
 This logic must be defined for each possible value of row["Field"].

 To handle this, we create a switch on the caption value.
-The caption dictates what type of field we want to set and how to set its value.
+The caption dictates the type of field to set and how to set its value.

 <div class="codeSnippetContainerTabs"><div class="codeSnippetContainerTabSingle">Implemented AddressDialog</div></div><pre><code class="language-csharp">
 using System;